 Does Medicare Cover Hearing Aids?

-Hearing loss affects both personal activities like enjoying music or watching TV, as well as the ability to connect with family and friends through phone calls and conversations.
-For many Americans with hearing loss, having access to assistive devices like hearing aids and captioned telephones can significantly impact daily life.
+Hearing loss affects both personal activities, such as enjoying music or watching TV, and the ability to connect with family and friends through phone calls and conversations.
+For many Americans with hearing loss, access to assistive devices such as hearing aids and captioned telephones can significantly improve daily life.
 Unfortunately, the cost of hearing aid devices can sometimes be a burden.

 Will Medicare Cover Hearing Aids for Seniors?

-However, an optional part of Medicare, Part C, covers additional services.
-Also known as Medicare Advantage, this part allows you to add extra coverage to your government-provided plan, including hearing exams, fittings with an audiologist, and hearing aids and devices.
+However, if you are concerned about your hearing health, or just want to stay on top of it, you can opt for an optional, paid part of Medicare known as Medicare Part C. Also known as Medicare Advantage, this part allows you to add extra coverage to your government-provided plan, including hearing exams, fittings with an audiologist, and hearing aids and devices.

 Does Medicare Help Pay for Hearing Aids through Medicare Advantage Plans?

-The good news is that Medicare Part C, or Medicare Advantage Plans, can include coverage for hearing aids, exams, and fittings.
+The good news is that Medicare Part C (Medicare Advantage Plans) can include coverage for hearing aids, exams, and fittings.

 What is the Cost of Hearing Aids with Medicare?

 On average, one hearing aid can cost anywhere from $1,000 to $4,000, not including the exam and fitting.
 Since most people will need an aid for each ear, you can expect to pay up to $8,000 just for the devices themselves.
-If you only have Medicare Parts A and B, 100% of the cost of hearing aids, exams, and fittings will fall to you.
+If you only have Medicare Parts A and B, 100% of the cost of hearing aids, exams, and fittings will be your responsibility.

 With Medicare Part C, some of this expense may be covered.
 The exact amount of coverage will depend on the plan you select.
 Some plans will cover a portion of your exam, fitting, and device(s).
 Others will apply these costs against your deductible, and some will offer a set amount of money toward your hearing aids and routine care, requiring you to pay any amount above their set limit.